top of page

 A Coin Purse.
 We like to bring a small coin purse to carry bank cards, euros, our magic cards and train tickets.

 Powerbank.
 Along with your phone, you'll want to pack a portable phone charger.
-You can rent a charger onsite, but save yourself the hassle and the cost and pack your own.
+You can rent a charger onsite if you forget, but we'd recommend bringing your own.
 Don't forget the charging cable too.

 Pram/Stroller.
 If you have young children, you'll likely want to use a stroller.
-Again, you can rent strollers in the park, but if you have one that's easy to travel with, save yourself some money and bring your own.
+You can rent strollers in the park, but if you have one that's easy to travel with, save yourself some money and bring your own.

 A Mini First Aid Kit.
 I usually pack some plasters (band aids), antiseptic wipes, mini scissors, tweezers, pain killers and allergy medications.
 But make sure to pack whatever you and your family might need personally.